raphamorim/react-tv/README.md

 $ react-tv run-webos <device>
 ```

-* When you not specify the device, it runs on VirtualBox WebOS Simulator
+* When you not specify the device, it runs on VirtualBox webOS Simulator

 ## [react-tv](https://www.npmjs.com/package/react-tv)